 With regard to the CEO, Deputy to the CEO, other members of the Executive Management Team, and those responsible for the internal audit and compliance, each person's reliability and competence is always assessed before the person is finally selected or before they take up their duties, as separately stated in the applicable legislation and guidelines issued by the authorities.
 When hiring other employees, the suitability of candidates, with respect to the demands of the position, is assessed sufficiently as part of the ordinary recruitment process.

 The Executive Management Team convenes regularly at least two times a month.
-In 2022, the Executive Management Team convened 44 times, out of which three were email meetings.
+In 2023, the Executive Management Team convened 43 times, out of which one was an email meeting.